norman-arch/Bootloader-NanoPi-NEO3/README.md

 A tiny Rockchip RK3328 SoC, less power consumption.
 Works perfectly in my music system as a network audio interface (HQPlayer NAA and ROON Bridge).

 The company FriendlyELEC they do only offer Ubuntu with 5.4.y Linux kernel.
-Therefore, I have decided to compile NanoPi NEO3 bootloader images (official u-boot v2020.07 release), and finally get ArchLinux with customized mainline realtime kernel installed on this board.
+Therefore, I have decided to compile NanoPi NEO3 bootloader (u-boot v2020.07 official release), and finally get ArchLinux with customized mainline realtime kernel installed on this board.

 # Install to a micro SD card:
 (replace sdx with the device name for the SD card on your computer)